jekyll/jekyll/docs/_docs/configuration/markdown.md

 ### Syntax Highlighting (CodeRay)

-To use the [CodeRay](http://coderay.rubychan.de/) syntax highlighter with Kramdown, you'll need to add a dependency on the `kramdown-syntax-coderay` gem.
+To use the [CodeRay](http://coderay.rubychan.de/) syntax highlighter with Kramdown, you  need to add a dependency on the `kramdown-syntax-coderay` gem.
 For example, `bundle add kramdown-syntax-coderay`.
 Then, you'll be able to specify CodeRay in your `syntax_highlighter` config:

 ```yaml
 kramdown: